FundacionPesetacoin/Electrum-Peseta-2.2.1-Server/README.md

 License
 -------

-Electrum-DOGE-server is made available under the terms of the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl.html), version 3.
+Electrum-peseta-server is made available under the terms of the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl.html), version 3.
 See the included `LICENSE` for more details.